seanpcarmody/FluoroQuant/README.md

 }
 ```

-## License

-License to be determined.
-See repository for current licensing status.

 ## Support

 For technical questions and bug reports, please use the GitHub issue tracker.
 For research collaborations or custom analysis workflows, contact developer at scarmody@seas.upenn.edu .